 Gold and silver mineralization at Eastside displays many classic low-sulfidation epithermal features.
-The low-grade gold domain is a halo of disseminated-like mineralization largely inside and to a lesser extent adjacent to the rhyolite as large irregular shapes mimicking the rhyolite geometry.
-The higher-grade zones are in part parallel to, and possibly controlled by, high-angle and moderate-angle contacts between rhyolite and andesite in the east and west zones, respectively, and also likely related to contacts between successive intrusive phases of rhyolite.
-While internal, successive, intrusive phase-related controls to mineralization are geologically reasonable, those shapes are in some cases somewhat speculative and geologically inferred.
+The low-grade gold domain is a halo of disseminated mineralization largely inside and to a lesser extent adjacent to the rhyolite as large irregular shapes mimicking the rhyolite dome geometry.
+The style of mineralization of the higher-grade zones are not distinct and may be controlled by high-angle and moderate-angle contacts between rhyolite and andesite in the east and west zones, respectively, and also likely related to contacts between successive intrusive phases of rhyolite.
+While internal, successive, intrusive-phase-related controls to mineralization are geologically reasonable, those shapes are in some cases somewhat speculative and geologically inferred.
 Silver mineralization is volumetrically smaller than the gold and lies mostly within the gold domains, but silver does not correlate with gold on a sample-by-sample basis.

-Gold mineralization at the Boss mine and the Berg, Black Rock and Castle zones is associated with quartz stockworks and quartz-calcite-pyrite vein zones, and quartz-adularia, illite-pyrite and quartz-alunite alteration.
-Mineralization is largely concealed beneath surficial deposits and is mainly hosted by andesite of the Blair Junction sequence, as well as underlying and overlying rhyolite units.
-In places the mineralization extends into the Paleozoic basement rocks.
+Gold mineralization at the Boss mine and the Berg, Black Rock and Castle zones is associated with quartz stockwork and quartz-calcite-pyrite vein zones, and quartz-adularia, illite-pyrite and quartz-alunite alteration.
+Mineralization is largely concealed beneath gravel and is mainly hosted by andesite of the Blair Junction sequence, as well as underlying and overlying rhyolite units.
+In places the mineralization may extend into the Paleozoic basement rocks, although no resources were estimated in them.